filecoin-project/venus/tools/migration/README.md

         <br>OR
     * include your changes in the other migration.
 2. The migration is recent but applies to a previous release.
 In this case you need to write a new migration and backport the old code.
 3. The previous migration version is enough versions behind that no nodes should even be running it by now.
-Consider invalidating this migration.
+Consider invalidating the broken migration.